Difference Between LPN and RN

 2. RNs have a broader scope of practice and can perform more complex procedures than LPNs.

-3. RNs generally have higher salaries and more career advancement opportunities than LPNs.
+3. RNs have higher salaries and more career advancement opportunities than LPNs.

 LPN vs RN

-Licensed Practical Nurse (LPN) offer basic health care services under the guidance of a professional or a doctor.
+Licensed Practical Nurses (LPNs) offer basic health care services under the guidance of a professional or a doctor.
 These nurses must have a qualified degree and a license to treat patients.
-Registered Nurse (RN) is a nursing profession that offer full health care services without the guidance of a professional.
+Registered Nurse (RN) is a nursing profession that offers full health care services without the guidance of a professional.
 They are in high demand within schools, clinics and hospitals.

 LPN vs RN

 LPN is a profession or type of Nurse.
-It is the profession that needs to work under the guidance of a doctor or other advanced profession.
+It is a profession that needs to work under the guidance of a doctor or other advanced professional.

 They are not allowed to work independently.
-They have to perform basic functions, such as providing care to stable patients, checking their tests reports, telling them the precautions, and measure the need for fast recovery.
+They have to perform basic functions, such as providing care to stable patients, checking their test reports, telling them the precautions, and measuring the need for fast recovery.
 Etc.

 They are paid a good amount of salary, but when compared to others, their salary is less.